Wolfgang WOESS

 Refereeing

-Throughout the years, I have acted as the referee for approximately as many papers as I have published myself, for the following journals (resp. conferences):
+I have acted as the referee for more papers (and some books) than I have published myself.

 Abhandlungen des Mathematischen Seminars der Universität Hamburg;